Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 - Free premium theme library included

-- Smart Plugin Manager is a unique, time-saving feature
+- Smart Plugin Manager saves serious time

 - Strong developer tools (SSH, WP-CLI, Git)